Ellie-Lucky-Go-Mochi/mc-exercise/FUBAR.md

-bob and carol working on carol's computer.
+bob and carol working on carol's computer. i added up some work on fubar.